YouTube Comment Scraper That Won’t Quit

 YouTube Comments Scraper — Extract Comments & Replies from Any YouTube Video

-Scrape YouTube comments and threaded replies at scale from any YouTube video URL.
-This Apify Actor uses multiple Invidious mirror instances for reliable extraction and automatically falls back to yt-dlp when mirrors are unavailable — so you always get data.
+Scrape YouTube comments and threaded replies at scale from one or more YouTube video URLs or video IDs.
+This Apify Actor uses multiple Invidious mirror instances for resilient extraction and can automatically fall back to yt-dlp when mirrors are unavailable.

 ✅ No YouTube API key required | ✅ Handles pagination | ✅ Extracts replies | ✅ Structured JSON output